List of Shortland Street characters introduced in 2005: Richard Minogue

 Richard Minogue made his first appearance in mid-2005 under the name: Hamish Flynn.
 In 2006 the character was axed as part of a soap revamp.
 Tania Jeffries (Faye Smythe) was interested romantically in Hamish but when he got a job at the hospital, he clashed with her mother, Yvonne (Alison Quigan).
 Hamish soon revealed he was the son Yvonne and Ian (Jeffrey Thomas) had adopted out when they were teenagers and he was welcomed into the family.
 Hamish began to date Sarah Potts (Amanda Billing) but his boss Huia Samuels (Nicola Kawana) began to suspect Hamish of fraud.
-In 2006, after getting caught defrauding the hospital, Hamish would get arrested and Yvonne would be called in for questioning.
+Initially, Hamish would be cleared of any wrongdoing by framing the recently departed CEO Andrew Solomon (Paolo Rotondo) of theft which was followed by the District Health Board choosing to sweep the incident under the rug to save face.
+Not long afterward, a woman named Josie Lorimer would come to the hospital and identify Hamish as her son Jack.
+While Hamish covered his tracks by inventing a fictitious friend Josie had mistaken him for, his duplicity would further be shown as upon finding Josie had died via disguising his voice in a phone call, Richard would accept inheritance Josie had left behind, revealing Jack Lorimer to be someone whose identity Richard had stolen.
+Being caught out by Li Mei Chen (Li Ming Hu), Hamish explained the con to her while Li Mei swore to secrecy for the sum of $10,000.
+In 2006, after getting caught defrauding the hospital a second time, Hamish would get arrested and Yvonne would be called in for questioning.
 It would be revealed that "Hamish" was really Richard Minogue, a serial scammer.
-Yvonne would confront Richard, who admitted targeting women who adopted their kids out for their fortunes in revenge for being adopted out as a child and rejected as an adult by his birth mother.
-Yvonne would confront Richard before he was arrested, with Richard admitting he had genuinely grown to love and care for Yvonne as if she were his own mother.
-Before being carted off, Richard would give Yvonne the details of the real Hamish Flynn.
+Yvonne would confront Richard, who admitted targeting women who adopted their kids out for their fortunes in revenge for being adopted out as a child and rejected as an adult by his birth mother, confirming he was not Yvonne's son after all.
+Yvonne would pay one last visit out of pity to Richard before he was arrested, with Richard admitting he had genuinely grown to love and care for Yvonne as if she were his own mother.
+The police showed up to arrest him, but before being carted off, Richard would give Yvonne the details of the real Hamish Flynn.